BYUcs236ta/cs236_Decker_Goodrich/Labs/Lab1.md

     char curr() {
 		if (endOfFile()) {
-	            throw "Tried to read past the file, does your automaton state check for it as a transition?";
+	            throw "Tried to read past the file, does your every automaton state check for endOfFile() as its first transition?";
 		}
         return input.at(currCharIndex);
     }

     bool match(char c) {
 		if (endOfFile()) {
-		    throw "Tried to read past the file, does your automaton state check for it as a transition?";
+		    throw "Tried to read past the file, does your every automaton state check for endOfFile() as its first transition?";
 		}
         return (curr() == c);
     }